titovanton/bicycle-factory/README.md

 ## Fast

 You can do all jobs step by steb, if you want.
-But if you dont - follow steps of this section (as root):
+But if you dont - follow steps of this section:

     sudo apt-get update; apt-get upgrade -y; \
     sudo mkdir -p /webapps/envs /webapps/server /webapps/django/internal \